West Hollywood Restaurant Conservatory is a Design Gem

 The Intention: “I am all about proper dining rooms and proper design,” says Hustead.
 Even though the whole property is an outdoor space, he wanted the dining room to feel substantial.

 Design Elements: “Everything has weight,” said Hustead.
-That includes the cushions, lighting, and brass railings.
-The dining room is also anchored by two big round tables – a bit of a “risky choice” since 2-tops can’t simply be “pushed together” to create something for larger parties.
+That includes the cushions, lighting and brass railings.
+The dining room is also anchored by two big round tables – a bit of a “risky choice” since two-tops can’t simply be “pushed together” to create something for larger parties.
 Shutters allow the space to play with lighting, while still providing protection from inclement weather.